MTPrime/capstone1_campsite_analysis/README.md

 ![Hike Distance](img/hike_distance.png "Hike Distance")

 Or across column names.
-Between mispellings, plurals, and singulars the picnic table attribute read in a four different columns.
+Among misspellings, plurals, and singulars the picnic table attribute read in a four different columns.

 No problem!
 I wrote several functions to combine columns and fix the categorical data where I could.
 (Never did find a solution to identifying the varying units in hike distance to site)